awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "The Region {{region}} is not valid for this resource.
-Update the resource ARN to include a supported Region.
+Update the resource ARN to include a supported Region."
-"
 ```

 **Resolving the error**